-Nordic skiing, also commonly known as cross country skiing, is a style that involves using skis to get from one point to another across the snow.
+Nordic skiing, also commonly known as cross-country skiing, is a style that involves using skis to get from one point to another across the snow.
 That is different from other popular styles that focus on tricks or downhill speed.

 A History of Nordic Skiing

 Archeologists in this region discovered a wooden ski that was dated around 4500 years old and there are cave paintings that depict humans on skis that go back even further.

 The word “ski” comes from a word in Old Norse that means stick of wood.
-These Nordic roots held true for many thousands of years into more modern times when skiing would start to gain in popularity not just as a means for transportation, but also as an activity for leisure and recreation.
+These Nordic roots held true for many thousands of years into more modern times when skiing would start to gain in popularity not just as a means of transportation, but also as an activity for leisure and recreation.

 By the early 1800s skiing began to develop into a form more similar to how we recognize the sport today.
-Two skis were attached to the skiers feet using leather straps in an early form of bindings and two poles were used to push the individual across the snow.
+Two skis were attached to the skier’s feet using leather straps in an early form of bindings and two poles were used to push the individual across the snow.

 The first official Nordic ski race was held in Norway in 1842.
-That then led to a popular ski festival called the Holmenkollen ski festival, which was focused almost entirely around Nordic-style skiing.
+That then led to a popular ski festival called the Holmenkollen ski festival, which was focused almost entirely on Nordic-style skiing.